 A question before the lowers courts is whether someone must relinquish the password to gain entry into the cell phone if officers have a search warrant.
 Moreover, a search warrant allows officers to conduct a search of the phone, but ordinarily, the warrant does not mandate an individual to turn over their password.
 This is because a person is guaranteed the right not to incriminate themselves under the Fifth Amendment.
 Because mobile devices, such as an iPhone, are extremely difficult to bypass, this often cripples law enforcement investigation efforts.

 In conclusion, police must obtain a search warrant in order to clone or review the contents of your phone.
 Failing to do so, could result in the suppression of evidence recovered from the phone.
 To be safe, one should never consent for officers to search their phone.

-For more information or to schedule a free confidential case evaluation, contact an Orange County criminal defense lawyer at the Law Offices of John D. Rogers.
+For more information or to schedule a free confidential case evaluation, contact an Orange County criminal defense lawyer.